Mamba1990/Online-Music-Player-HARMONIA/README.md

-🎵 HarMonia: Online Music Player
+🎵 Harmonia: Online Music Player
 📖 Project Description
-MyMusic is a feature-rich online music player that allows users to search, stream, and organize their favorite music.
+Harmonia is a feature-rich online music player that allows users to search, stream, and organize their favorite music.
 With advanced playback controls, personalized playlists, and seamless integration with a music API, MyMusic delivers an unparalleled music streaming experience.

 🚀 Features
 User Authentication: Secure user registration, login, and logout functionality.